 The Company recognizes property management fees for the performance of management services related to the day-to-day operations of multifamily apartment communities for affiliated joint venture entities and third parties.
 The services performed include the leasing of residential units at the communities, collection of rents, arrangement for repairs and maintenance, staffing of on-site personnel, and reporting on the operations of the communities to the customers.
 The property management agreements pursuant to which such services are provided have terms of one year and are automatically renewed until terminated in writing by either party with thirty days notice.
 The Company’s property management contracts are generally each accounted for as a single performance obligation, as services provided are highly interrelated and an expected bundled service is to be provided to the Company’s customers.
 Customers simultaneously receive and consume the benefits provided by the Company’s performance as the Company performs under the contracts.
 Accordingly, the Company recognized management fees over time, on a daily basis, as services are performed.

-The Company and the industries in which it operates have been impacted by economic trends in the U.S. and global economies, including (i) decreased consumer demand, (ii) disruptions in global supply chains, (iii) a general labor shortage and increases in wages, (iv) increased economic uncertainty, and (v) inflationary pressures and higher costs to operate the Company’s businesses, including insurance costs.
+The Company and the industries in which it operates have been impacted by economic trends in the U.S. and global economies, including (i) decreased consumer demand, (ii) disruptions in global supply chains, (iii) a general labor shortage and increases in wages, (iv) increased economic uncertainty, (v) inflationary pressures and higher costs to operate the Company’s businesses, including higher insurance costs, and (vi) rising interest rates.
 In light of the uncertain duration and impact of current economic trends, the Company has focused on maintaining significant liquidity.
-As of March 31, 2023, the Company’s consolidated cash and cash equivalent balances were $95.0 million, and its securities available for sale, which are primarily comprised of U.S. Treasury and federal agency securities with maturities of less than one year, were $47.7 million.
+As of June 30, 2023, the Company’s consolidated cash and cash equivalent balances were $81.5 million, and its securities available for sale, which are primarily comprised of U.S. Treasury and federal agency securities with maturities of less than one year, were $61.4 million.

-Current inflationary and economic trends have and may continue to adversely impact our results of operations.
+Current inflationary and economic trends have and may continue to adversely impact the Company's results of operations.
 The Federal Reserve has sought to address inflation through monetary policy, including the wind-down of quantitative easing and by increasing the Federal Funds rate.
-The Russian invasion of Ukraine and the related embargoes against Russia, as well as the impact of the efforts by China to mitigate COVID-19 cases in that country, worsened supply chain issues with the potential of further exacerbating inflationary trends.
+The Russian invasion of Ukraine and the related embargoes against Russia have worsened supply chain issues with the potential of further exacerbating inflationary trends.
 The recent bank failures and the banking liquidity crisis have increased the possibility that the United States and/or the global economy generally will experience a recession of an uncertain magnitude and duration.
 These conditions can negatively affect our operating results by resulting in, among other things: (i) higher interest expense on variable rate debt and any new debt, (ii) lower gross margins due to increased costs of manufactured or purchased inventory and shipping, (iii) a decline in the availability of debt and equity capital for new real estate investments and the number of real estate development projects meeting the Company’s investment criteria, (iv) higher overall operating expenses due to increases in labor and service costs, (v) a reduction in customer demand for our products, (vi) a shift in customer behavior as higher prices affect customer retention and higher consumer borrowing costs, including mortgage borrowings, affect customer demand, and (vii) increased risk of impairments as a result of declining valuations.

 BBXRE has experienced a significant increase in commodity and labor prices, which has resulted in higher development and construction costs, and disruptions in the supply chain for certain commodities and equipment have resulted in ongoing supply shortages of building materials, equipment, and appliances.
 These factors have impacted the timing of certain projects currently under construction and the commencement of construction of new projects.
 Furthermore, homebuilders have seen a general softening of demand, and the increase in mortgage rates have had an adverse impact on residential home sales.
-In addition, rising interest rates have increased the cost of the Company’s outstanding indebtedness and any financing for new development projects.
-Increased rates have also had an adverse impact on the availability of financing, and the anticipated profitability of development projects, as a majority of development costs are financed with third party debt and capitalization rates related to multifamily apartment communities are generally impacted by interest rates.
-BBXRE has also recently observed a decline in the number of potential investors interested in pursuing equity or debt financing for new multifamily apartment developments and the acquisition of stabilized multifamily apartment communities.
-Although such factors have not yet materially impacted BBXRE’s results of operations, we expect that they may have an adverse impact on BBXRE’s operating results in future periods.
+In addition, rising interest rates have increased the cost of the Company’s outstanding indebtedness and financing for new development projects.
+Increased rates have had an adverse impact on the availability of financing and the anticipated profitability of development projects, as (i) a majority of development costs are financed with third party debt and (ii) capitalization rates related to multifamily apartment communities are generally impacted by interest rates.
+BBXRE has also recently observed a decline in the number of potential investors interested in providing equity or debt financing for the development of new multifamily apartment developments and the acquisition of stabilized multifamily apartment communities.
+Such factors have begun to impact BBXRE’s results of operations, and we expect that they could continue to have an adverse impact on its operating results in future periods.

 Recently Adopted and Future Adoption of Recently Issued Accounting Pronouncements